 AI viruses are widely distributed throughout the world, and outbreaks have occurred in Australia.
 Wild birds in Australia actively carry and shed LPAI virus without suffering noticeable clinical signs.
 All Australian outbreaks to date have arisen from endemic LPAI H7 viruses which evolved to acquire high pathogenicity.

-The clinical signs of AI virus infection are variable and influenced by the virulence of the virus, the species infected, the age of the infected individual, concurrent infection with other disease-causing agents, acquired immunity and environmental factors such as temperature.
+The clinical signs of HPAI virus infection are variable and influenced by the virulence of the virus, the species infected, the age of the infected individual, concurrent infection with other disease-causing agents, acquired immunity and environmental factors such as temperature.
 Pathogenicity in poultry can vary during an outbreak.
 Some birds may remain sub-clinically infected.

 In severe forms, the disease appears suddenly and birds can die within 24 hours, sometimes without showing signs of the disease.
 In many cases, an increase in flock mortality is the first indicator of infection with HPAI.
 In chickens and turkeys, clinical signs include: